 There are three deer areas in District 3 that were created for several purposes.
 Deer Area 1010 is located within the private land area of GMU 162 and was created to help manage deer damage while limiting antlerless harvest on public land in the GMU.
-Deer Areas 1008 and 1009 divide GMU 169 and help to manage deer by distributing harvest opportunity across the wilderness area.
-Deer Area 1021 is in and around the town of Clarkston in GMU 178 and is used to help manage deer in and around the urban area.
-Deer Area 1040 is located in GMU 172 and consists of the 4-0 Ranch Wildlife Area.
-Deer and elk hunting in this area is by permit only, which helps maintain some quality opportunity in the GMU and also helps keep deer and elk on the wildlife area to limit crop damage on private lands.
+Deer Areas 1008 and 1009 divide GMU 169 and help to manage deer by distributing hunters and harvest opportunity across the wilderness area.

 - 1. GMU 166 General Season Archery limited to 3 point minimum white-tailed and mule deer, no antlerless harvest allowed. - 2.
-Deer Area 1040 (4-0 Ranch Wildlife Area) has been eliminated and is now open to general season deer and elk hunting under same regulations as GMU 172. - 3.
-Deer Area 1021 has been eliminated.
+Deer Area 1040 (4-0 Ranch Wildlife Area) was eliminated two years ago and is now open to general season deer and elk hunting under same regulations as GMU 172. - 3.
+Deer Area 1021 was eliminated last year.
 This area was originally created to control resident deer in the area around Clarkston.
 Radio-collaring studies showed that it was likely that many of the harvested deer were only using the Deer Area for winter range and were not resident deer causing damage issues. - 4.
 Any Deer permits were added for youth in selected GMUs.